70 Mach 1 SCJ Drag Pack

 - Mods - Handling

-Stiffer front coils and rear leaf springs with staggered rear shocks (4spd cars only) using modern bushing material.
+Planned: Stiffer front coils and rear leaf springs along with modern bushing material.

 - Mods - Power

-428 SCJ motor (NOM) which included Le mans rods, adj rockers, special crankshaft and harmonic balancer, factory oil cooler, "W" code rear axle (4:30), 4spd Toploader transmission with Ford/Hurst shifter and cast iron "header" exhaust manifolds.
+428 SCJ motor which includes Lemans rods, adj rockers, special crankshaft and harmonic balancer, factory oil cooler, "W" code rear axle (4:30), 4spd Toploader transmission with Ford/Hurst shifter and cast iron "header" exhaust manifolds.

 Planned mods are: